 Equipment is valued at cost less accumulated depreciation and impairment.
 Equipment is recognized as an asset if it has a cost of 5,000 Swiss francs or more per unit.
-Depreciation is charged so as to write off the full cost of fixed assets over their estimated useful lives using the straight-line method on the following basis:
+Depreciation is charged so as to write off the full cost of equipment over its estimated useful life using the straight-line method on the following basis:

 Class Estimated useful life

-Communications and equipment IT 5 years
+Communications and IT equipment 5 years

 Furniture and fixtures 10 years

-The carrying values of fixed assets are reviewed for impairment if events or changes in circumstances indicate that the book value of the asset may not be recoverable.
+The carrying values of equipment are reviewed for impairment if events or changes in circumstances indicate that the book value of the asset may not be recoverable.
 If such an indication exists, the recoverable amount of the asset is estimated in order to determine the extent of impairment loss, if any.
 Any impairment loss is recognized in the Statement of Financial Performance.
-Fixed assets currently held by UPOV have a total net book value of zero.